General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Introduction

-Despite the large influence of Cahill and Taub's work, this paper primarily builds upon the work of Smoller and Temple, who did not initially consider self-similarity.
-In \cite{JSmoller1994A}, a number of useful theorems concerning the regularity of spherically symmetric general relativistic shock waves are given, and in \cite{JSmoller1995}, a criteria for determining the Lax stability of these shock waves is introduced, that is, stability in the gas dynamical sense.
-Furthermore, Smoller and Temple \cite{JSmoller1995} generalise Cahill and Taub's shock wave to a one-parameter family of Friedmann-static shock waves, with the free parameter corresponding to either the interior equation of state parameter or the exterior equation of state parameter, but not both.
+Subsequent to Cahill and Taub's pioneering paper, many substantial advances in the field of general relativistic shock waves came from Smoller and Temple throughout the 1990s.
+In \cite{ST1994}, a number of theorems concerning the regularity of spherically symmetric general relativistic shock waves are given, and in \cite{ST1995}, a criteria for determining the Lax characteristic conditions of these shock waves is introduced.
+Furthermore, Smoller and Temple in \cite{ST1995} generalise Cahill and Taub's shock wave to a one-parameter family of shock waves, with the free parameter corresponding to either the interior equation of state parameter or the exterior equation of state parameter, but not both.
 This is an important detail as it implies an additional parameter is needed to construct a general relativistic shock wave in the Radiation Dominated Epoch, that is, a shock wave with a pure radiation equation of state on both the interior and exterior side of the shock surface.
+The statement of these results are provided in the next section.

-This additional parameter is identified by Smoller and Temple in \cite{JSmoller2012}.
-In \cite{JSmoller2012} the family of asymptotically Friedmann spacetimes are derived in self-similar Schwarzschild coordinates local to the radial centre.
+This additional parameter is identified by Smoller and Temple in \cite{ST2012A}, which derives the family of asymptotically Friedmann spacetimes in self-similar Schwarzschild coordinates local to the radial centre.
 This family is a one-parameter or two-parameter family depending on whether the equation of state parameter is included in the count.
 It is common in the literature to exclude this parameter from the count but this paper does not follow this convention and instead makes clear whether the equation of state parameter is included in each instance.
-This additional parameter is the aforementioned acceleration parameter and it is in \cite{JSmoller2012} that the relation between the acceleration parameter and the cosmological constant is formalised.
+This additional parameter is the aforementioned acceleration parameter and it is in \cite{ST2012A} that the comparison between the acceleration parameter and the cosmological constant is formalised.